Gummadi (actor)

-Gummadi Venkateswara Rao (9 July 1927 – 26 January 2010), known mononymously by his surname Gummadi, was an Indian actor and producer, who worked predominantly in Telugu cinema and a few Tamil films.
-Known as one of the finest method actors, Gummadi starred in around five hundred feature films.
-He received critical recognition for his work in Thodu Dongalu (1954) and Mahamantri Timmarusu (1962), for which he has received the erstwhile Rashtrapati Award.
+Gummadi Venkateswara Rao (born 9 July 1926 – 26 January 2010), known mononymously by his surname Gummadi, was an Indian actor and producer, who worked predominantly in Telugu cinema.
+Known as one of the finest supporting/character actors in Telugu cinema, Gummadi acted in around five hundred feature films.
+He received critical recognition for his work in Thodu Dongalu (1954) and Mahamantri Timmarusu (1962), for which he received the erstwhile Rashtrapati Award.
 Gummadi was an official member of the Indian delegation from South India to the Tashkent Film Festival in 1978 and 1982.

 Gummadi served as a jury member thrice for the 28th, 33rd and 39th National Film Awards.
 He served twice on the state Nandi Awards Committee.

-In 1977, he was awarded India's fourth-highest civilian honor Padma Shri for his contributions to Indian cinema.
+In 1977, he was awarded India's fourth-highest civilian honor Padma Shri for his contribution to Indian cinema.
 He is widely known for his roles in films such as Mayabazar (1957), Maa Inti Mahalakshmi (1959), Kula Daivam (1960), Kula Gothralu (1962), Jyothi (1976), Nelavanka (1981), Maro Malupu (1982), Ekalavya (1982), Ee Charitra Ye Siraatho?
 (1982), Gaaju Bommalu (1983) and Pelli Pustakam (1991).

 In 2008, he starred in Jagadguru Sree Kasinayana Charitra, which would be his last film.

-Early life

-He was born in Ravikampadu in Kollur mandal of Guntur district, in present-day Andhra Pradesh.
-According to one of his interviews, he studied in ZP High School, Kollur and Hindu College, Guntur.